 - We only share data with third parties when there is a clear business need to do so.

 - We work with those third parties to ensure that data is passed to them in a secure manner.

 - We provide staff training to make sure that our people process your personal data safely.

 - We communicate through our website and contracts to ensure people are aware of what we do with their data and how to contact us if they have any queries regarding this.

 - As a part of the University of Cambridge who provide our IT systems and infrastructure we are confident that robust measures are in place to protect the data we process.
 This includes hardware safeguards, access controls, solutions for combating spam, malware and viruses, as well as monitoring software and the carrying out regular tests to check the defences that are in place from a cyber-attack.

 Where we use services provided by third parties, we satisfy ourselves that they understand the obligations on them to protect our data and process it in a lawful manner.
 In some instances, the use of these services will involve the movement of data to and from countries outside the UK and EEA.

-Our Administration Manager and Business and Operations Manager act as our first ports of call for any enquiries you may have about how we look after your data, including any concerns you may have.
+Our Administration Manager and Business and Operations Manager act as our first contacts for any enquiries you may have about how we look after your data, including any concerns you may have.
 You can contact either by email on firstname.lastname@example.org